Adamwithan0/Monte-Carlo-Vs-Black-Scholes-Test/README.md

 ## Conclusion

 As we conclude our exploration into Monte Carlo option pricing, we unveil a nuanced understanding of the two pricing methods.
 The Pricing varied drastically using these two methods, demonstrating the discrepancies between them.
-Namelly
+Namely that the expected growth of these tech stocks, was likely overestimated, resulting in a large upswing in price according to our Monte
+Carlo simulation.
+This had the result of the option price being calculated at a far higher rate than as predicted by Black-Scholes, making this a poor instance to use a Monte Carlo method.

 ## Requirements